CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/email/send-email/send-email-using-smtp-server-block.md

 - Body
 - Attachments

+Note that if the properties Priority and BodyFormat can be set to `null` when creating an [EmailMessage][] using a constructor, when the email is sent this will result in the email being sent with normal priority and with a text body.

 For more detailed information on each of the properties within the [Email Message][Email Message Property], see [EmailMessage][].

 |||